robinsamuelkutty/DSA-using-C/README.md

-This repository covers the fundamental concepts of Data Structures and Algorithms using the C programming language with simple
+This repository covers the fundamental concepts of Data Structures and Algorithms using the C programming language